Backdoors to Tractable Answer-Set Programming: Answer Set Backdoors

-In view of Lemmas~\ref{lem:subset} and \ref{lem:mincheck}, we can compute $\stableset(P)$ by (i)~computing $\stableset(P_\tau)$ for all $\tau\in \ta{X}$ (this produces the set $\stableset(P,X)$ of candidates for $\stableset(P )$, and (ii)~checking for each $M \in \stableset(P,X)$ whether it is an answer-set of $P$.
+In view of Lemmas~\ref{lem:subset}, we can compute $\stableset(P)$ by (i)~computing $\stableset(P_\tau)$ for all $\tau\in \ta{X}$ (this produces the set~$\stableset(P,X)$ of candidates for $\stableset(P )$), and (ii)~checking for each $M \in \stableset(P,X)$ whether it is an answer set of $P$.
 The check~(ii) entails (iia)~checking whether $M\in \stableset(P,X)$ is a model of P and (iib) whether $M\in \stableset(P,X)$ is a minimal model of $P^M$.
-We would like to note that in particular any constraint contained in $P$ is removed in the truth assignment reduct $P_\tau$ but considered in check~(iia).
-Clearly check (iia) can be carried out in polynomial time for each $M$.
-Check (iib), however is $\coNP$\hy hard in general~\cite{EiterGottlob95}, but polynomial for normal programs~\cite{CadoliLenzerini94}.
-Fortunately, for our considerations it suffices to perform check~(iib) for programs that are ``close to Horn'', and so the check is fixed-parameter tractable in the size of the given backdoor, as we shall show in the following lemma\footnote{In \cite{FichteSzeider11} we overlooked that the minimality check requires some additional attention.}.
+We would like to note that in particular any constraint contained in $P$ is removed in the truth assignment reduct~$P_\tau$ but considered in check~(iia).
+Clearly check (iia) can be carried out in polynomial time for each~$M$.
+Check (iib), however, is $\coNP$\hy hard in general~\cite{MarekTruszczynski91}, but polynomial for normal programs~\cite{CadoliLenzerini94}.

+Fortunately, for our considerations it suffices to perform check~(iib) for programs that are ``close to \Normal,'' and so the check is fixed-parameter tractable in the size of the given backdoor.
+More precisely, we consider the following parameterized problem and establish its fixed-parameter tractability in the next lemma.